 Broad ‘conversion therapy’ ban

-The Government has issued its long-awaited consultation on banning practices that seek to change someone’s sexual orientation or gender identity.
-It will run until 10 December.
+The Government’s consultation on banning practices that seek to change someone’s sexual orientation or gender identity has been extended until 4 February.

-The Christian Institute has launched the Let Us Pray campaign to defend the ordinary work of churches.
+The Christian Institute’s Let Us Pray campaign is defending the ordinary work of churches.

 ‘Conversion therapy’ is a wide umbrella term chosen by LGBT campaigners.
 It covers abusive practices by quack medical practitioners and charlatan preachers which are largely illegal already.
 But the campaigners want to go much further: they want to criminalise prayers that fail to endorse liberal theology.